cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 ```

 > [!NOTE]
 > The variable names need to be specified as they appear in mlog.
-This feature is therefore meant for interfacing with processors containing mlog code not compiled by Mindcode.
-To access Mindcode variables, the `remote` variable declaration is preferred, as it automatically uses the mlog variable name generated by Mindcode.
+To access Mindcode variables, the `remote` and `export` variable declarations are preferred, as it automatically uses the mlog variable name generated by Mindcode.

-## Remote variables with storage specification
+## Explicitly declared remote variables

-Sometimes you might want to use variables in remote processors which weren't declared in a module, possibly because the other processor's code was not compiled by Mindcode.
+Sometimes you might want to use variables in remote processors which weren't exported by the remote module, possibly because the other processor's code was not compiled by Mindcode.
 Another use case is for the module to access the main processor's variables directly (although in this case, a reference to the main processor must be made available to the module in some way).

-To specify where the remote variable is located and even what name it uses, include a _storage specification_ in the remote variable declaration:
+To specify where the remote variable is located and even what name it uses, use the `remote` keyword followed by the processor's name (or variable) in the variable declaration:

 ```
-remote <processor> [(mlog_name)] [var] <variable1>;
+remote <processor> [var] <variable1>;
 ```

 The _storage specification_ is included after the `remote` keyword.
 The storage clause consist of the name of the remote processor block (e.g., `processor1`, or a variable), and optionally an mlog name as a constant string expression, enclosed in parentheses.
 When the mlog name is not specified, it is derived from the name of the variable being declared this way using Mindcode's convention.
 All variables created this way are stored in the given remote processor.